jonlld/user-api/README.md

 `GET /users`

-- Description: Retrieve id, name, and email detail for all users.
+- Description: Retrieve id, name, and email details for all users.
 Requires authorization with login token.

 `GET /users/{id}`